JessHung323/recipe_length_prediction_model/README.md

 Finally, we added the `rating_average` feature because a recipe that takes too much time may receive a lower rating as users have to devote much more effort.

+To extract useful information from the `tags` column, we transformed the tags in the form of strings to list of strings.
+However, as we attempted to generate the most common tags from the entire dataframe, the process was not successful due to the size of the data.
+We decided to randomly choose 2000 tags from the column and retrieved the top 50 most common tags.
+After browsing through the tags, we chose the one most relevant to time:

+- '1-day-or-more'
+- '15-minutes-or-less'
+- '30-minutes-or-less'
+- '4-hours-or-less'
+- '60-minutes-or-less'

+We created 5 new features using the tags from above, indicating whether one recipe contains the tag (1: True, 0: False)